It can be assembled the way you like. You can make storage boxes, counters, cabinets, and sofas.

 It is so easy even kids can do.

 Most kits come with own tools like the Allen key.
+I use my own tools since the ones included are low quality.

 Be sure to read the instructions.